CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     I strongly recommend disabling the use of outdated protocols and cipher modes to strengthen security.
 To make this easy, Nartac Software makes a free tool called IIS Crypto that we'll use.
     If you have easy GUI access to the server VM, I'd recommend downloading the GUI version of the tool, applying the template as explained below, and also having a look around the software to gain a better understanding of the options and what they mean.
 I'm a strong believer in using a good GUI to learn about what you are doing (even if the rest of this guide didn't seem that way).
 On Windows we're lucky enough to have the option of a nice GUI for some tasks, so use it.

-    There's different configuration templates you can pick, based on your needs:
+    There are different configuration templates you can pick, based on your needs:
     | GUI Name | CLI Name | Description |
     |---|---|---|
     | Best Practices | `best` | Useful if you plan to use some older clients/devices that don't support the most modern security, like Android devices, smart TVs, a bathtub, etc.